 Cartridge heater, such as those produced by the Rama Corporation, work through transferring heat into metal objects such as pipes.
 They fit into diameter holes and allow all of the heat energy to be transferred directly into the metal, which then keeps the interior at the desired temperature.
 This makes them an ideal choice for heating water, and they can usually be found in industrial or commercial settings due to their efficiency.

-Combi boilers are often voted as the most efficient method for keeping water in your home hot.
+Combi boilers are often voted as one of the best boilers for you to buy because it has the most efficient method for keeping water in your home hot.
 They can be used to control both hot water and heating, and they often prove the most efficient choice.
 The water is heated directly from the mains, allowing for instant hot water as soon as a tap is turned on.
 This means that there is no need to install a water tank or cylinder, making this a space-saving solution as well as an economical.